 In fact, it’s time you start thinking as big as your ecosystem’s size.

-Collective Intelligence is our unique human superpower, and if it has led our species to generate so much progress in a relatively short amount of time, imagine what it can do when applied to B2B.
+Collective Intelligence is our unique human superpower, and if it has led our species to generate so much progress in a relatively short amount of time.

-Intelligence is increasingly open and collective in B2B as more and more ecosystem technologies (like Reveal) now allow you to share unlimited intelligence with unlimited partners safely.
+Intelligence is increasingly open and collective in B2B as more and more ecosystem technologies now allow you to share unlimited intelligence with unlimited partners safely.

 This is the massive opportunity with Nearbound.

-It’s partnerships, at scale.
-And we believe it’s a game-changer not only for partnership professionals but more broadly for B2B revenue.
+It’s even bigger than partnerships at scale.
+It’s parnterships becoming a cornerstone of every strategy and department in your organization.
+It’s a game-changer not only for partnership professionals but more broadly for B2B revenue.

 As a result, we’re witnessing a growing divide between two types of partnership professionals: those who leverage their ecosystem at scale thanks to technology, and those who limit their impact to what’s within manual reach.

-My question to you is: which side will you be on?
+My question to you is: which side of the revolution will you be on?